 Before planning and starting out on your adventure, check here for temporary closure information and other advisories for your safety and enjoyment.

-“Perfect Storm” timing, i.e. lots of closures.
+“Perfect Storm” timing, i.e. lots of closures:

 Temporary Advisories:

-- Bear and Cougar Alert.
-Recent increase in bear and cougar activity has been noted along the C2C Trail.
+- Bear and Cougar Alert: Recent increase in bear and cougar activity has been noted along the C2C Trail.
 For your safety, travel in groups and make some noise while hiking, Secure food well away from your sleeping area.
 For more information contact the ODFW websites listed below:

-Ongoing/Standing Advisories:
+Standing Advisories:

 Several parts of the trail follow roadways open to the motoring public year-round, and which are regularly or lightly used.
 When using these roads, always be alert for cars, trucks, and other users.